HeyRamon/TaskManager/README.md

 ## Features
 - Add tasks with a description and priority (1-5)
-- Pop the highest priority task
+- Pop the lowest priority task
 - View tasks in priority order
 - Interactive GUI with Tkinter